Dus Kahaniyaan: Rice Plate

 Shabana plays a staunch Hindu woman, on her way to visit her grandchildren by train.
 In a hurry she forgets her wallet in her house and heads to the station.
 Deliberately she sits only in a taxi with Hindu deity's photos (She dislikes Muslims).
-But then, she realizes that the driver (Anup Soni) is a Muslim.
+But then, she realizes that the driver is a Muslim.
 She misses her train and her next train is in two hours.
 She goes to a canteen and orders the cheapest meal, a plate of rice with the change she has and leaves her table to wash her hand.
-When she comes back she sees a Muslim looking man Dawoodi Bohra (Naseeruddin Shah) eating it.
+When she comes back she sees a Muslim looking man Dawoodi Bohra eating it.
 Angry that he stole her plate, Shabana forgets that he is a Muslim and starts eating out of the very same plate.
 Later she realizes it, and leaves the place, ashamed at herself.
 At the railway station she notices that she had left her luggage and handbag in the canteen and goes back.
 There she finds her belongings near a table and a rice plate on it.
 Then she realizes that the Muslim man never stole her rice plate, he was, in fact, eating out of his own one, and yet he did not yell at her when she snatched it from him and spoke rudely to him.
 Later in the station, she offers place to a Muslim family, which shows that she had changed her attitude.